Motorola 6809: Description

 The 6809's internal design is closer to simpler, non-microcoded CPU designs.
 Like most 8-bit microprocessors, the 6809 implementation is a register-transfer level machine, using a central PLA to implement much of the instruction decoding as well as parts of the sequencing.

 Like the 6800 and 6502, the 6809 uses a two-phase clock to gate the latches.
 This two-phase clock cycle is used as a full machine cycle in these processors.
 Simple instructions can execute in as little as two or three such cycles.
 The 6809 has an internal two-phase clock generator (needing only an external crystal) whereas the 6809E needs an external clock generator.
 There are variants such as the 68A09(E) and 68B09(E); the internal letter indicates the processor's rated clock speed.

-The 6800, 6502, the 6809's clock system differs from other processors of the era.
+The 6800, 6502, and 6809's clock systems differ from other processors of the era.
 For instance, the Z80 uses a single external clock and the internal steps of the instruction process continue on each transition.
 This means that the external clock generally runs much faster; 680x designs generally ran at 1 or 2 MHz while the Z80 generally ran at 2 or 4.
 Internally, the 680x's divided the external clock frequency by four to create the system clock; so a 1 MHz 6809 would have a 4 MHz crystal or clock signal.
 Typically, on an instruction-for-instruction basis, they ran roughly twice as fast, when comparing the external clocks to other microprocessors.

 The advantage to the 680x style access was that dynamic RAM chips of the era generally ran at 2 MHz.
 Due to the cycle timing, there were periods of the internal clock where the memory bus was guaranteed to be free.
 This allowed the computer designer to interleave access to memory between the CPU and an external device, say a direct memory access controller, or more commonly, a graphics chip.
 By running both chips at 1 MHz and stepping them one after the other, they could share access to the memory without any additional complexity or circuitry.
 Depending on version and speed grade, approximately 40–60% of a single clock cycle is typically available for memory access in a 6800, 6502, or 6809.